Shift3/boilerplate-client-react/README.md

 main: Shift3
 This batteries-included boilerplate provides a starting point for efficient development of a React clien, that can interact with a backend API.

-Note: This repository used to be compatible with our NestJS backend, however we have switched to using django as our primary backend.
-If you are looking for the NestJS-compatible version, it can still be found on the nestjs-compatibility branch.
+Note: This repository is compatible with our primary Django backend dj_starter_demo, as well as our node-js-backend.s

+## Features

+This boilerplate application provides the following features:

+- User Authentication
+- Notifications
+- Payment Processing
+- xxxxx
+- xxxxx
+- xxxxx

 ## Staging URL

-A demo of the project can be found on either our [production site](https://boilerplate-client-react-prod.shift3sandbox.com) or to see a demo with new features, you can check out our [staging site](https://boilerplate-client-react.shift3sandbox.com/).
+A production demo of the project can be found at [production site](https://boilerplate-client-react-prod.shift3sandbox.com) or to a staging demo with new features, can be found at [staging site](https://boilerplate-client-react.shift3sandbox.com/).

 ## Quick Start

 To get started, make sure you have yarn installed on your local machine.
 If you have already installed our [laptop script](https://github.com/Shift3/laptop), you should already have yarn.

-1. Install dependencies via `yarn install`.
+1. Clone this repository and install dependencies via `yarn install`.
 2. Start the project in development mode via `yarn start`.

 Open [http://localhost:4200](http://localhost:4200) to view the project in the browser.